menandmice/micetro_docs/guides/user-manual/webapp_dns.rst

 1. Select the DNS record in the DNS record list

-2. Click on "Disable DNS record in the Inspector actions
+2. Click on :guilabel:`Disable DNS record` in the Inspector actions.

 3. Users will be prompted before the record(s) are disabled